-Cells/volume refers to the number of plankton cells or natural units counted using a microscope and grid or counting cell.
-Results are generally reported as cells or units per milliliter.
+Cells/volume refers to the number of cells of any organism that is counted by using a microscope and grid or counting cell.
+Many planktonic organisms are multicelled and are counted according to the number of contained cells per sample volume, and are generally reported as cells or units per milliliter (mL) or liter (L).

 Cells volume (biovolume) determination is one of several common methods used to estimate biomass of algae in aquatic systems.
 Cell members of algae are frequently used in aquatic surveys as an indicator of algal production.
 However, cell numbers alone cannot represent true biomass because of considerable cell-size variation among the algal species.
-Cell volume (μm3) is determined by obtaining critical cell measurements on cell dimensions (for example, length, width, height, or radius) for 20 to 50 cells of each important species to obtain an average biovolume per cell.
+Cell volume (μm3) is determined by obtaining critical cell measurements or cell dimensions (for example, length, width, height, or radius) for 20 to 50 cells of each important species to obtain an average biovolume per cell.
 Cells are categorized according to the correspondence of their cellular shape to the nearest geometric solid or combinations of simple solids (for example, spheres, cones, or cylinders).
 Representative formulae used to compute biovolume are as follows:

-sphere $4/3 \pi r^3$ cone $1/3 \pi r^3 h$ cylinder $\pi r^3 h$.
+sphere $4/3 \pi r^3$ cone $1/3 \pi r^2 h$ cylinder $\pi r^2 h$.